kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

 [e2e tests documentation].
 * Create two CSI `VolumeSnapshot`s backed by the CSI [host path driver].
-* Deploy a sample client to initiate the CBT datapath API and send CBT requests to the `DifferentialSnapshot` listener.
+* Deploy a sample client to initiate the CBT datapath API and send CBT requests to the `VolumeSnapshotDelta` listener.
 * Deploy a mock CSI driver plugin to handle CBT requests from the mock client.

 [e2e tests documentation]: https://github.com/kubernetes/community/blob/master/contributors/devel/sig-testing/e2e-tests.md#building-kubernetes-and-running-the-tests

 For alpha release, the initial e2e test flow is defined as follows:

-* When the test is started, the sample client creates a `DifferentialSnapshot` custom resource referencing the two base and target `VolumeSnapshot`s in the fixture.
+* When the test is started, the sample client creates a `VolumeSnapshotDelta` custom resource referencing the two base and target `VolumeSnapshot`s in the fixture.
-* The `DifferentialSnapshot` controller update its `status` subresource to include a callback URL and set its state to `url-ready`.
+* The `VolumeSnapshotDelta` controller update its `status` subresource to include a callback URL and set its state to `url-ready`.
-* The sample client extracts the callback URL from the `status` subresource, and sends its CBT requests to the `DifferentialSnapshot` listener at the callback URL.
+* The sample client extracts the callback URL from the `status` subresource, and sends its CBT requests to the `VolumeSnapshotDelta` listener at the callback URL.
 * The listener authorises the CBT requests by delegating the authorisation protocol to the Kubernetes API server via the `SubjectAccessReview` API.
-* Once the request is authorised, the listener uses the identifier (resource's name and namespace) embedded in the callback URL to retrieve the original `DifferentialSnapshot` custom resource, to retrieve the user-provided input parameters.
+* Once the request is authorised, the listener uses the identifier (resource's name and namespace) embedded in the callback URL to retrieve the original `VolumeSnapshotDelta` custom resource, to retrieve the user-provided input parameters.
 These parameters will be included in the subsequent GRPC request to the mock CSI driver plugin.
 * The listener sends the GRPC request to the mock CSI driver plugin.